The Curious Incident of the Dog in the Night-Time: Plot

-Christopher John Francis Boone is a 15-year-old boy from Swindon, England, who lives with his "widowed father", Ed.
-One night, Christopher discovers that his neighbour Mrs. Shears's dog, Wellington, has been fatally speared with a garden fork.
-As Christopher mourns over Wellington's body, Mrs. Shears calls the police.
-When a policeman grabs Christopher's arm, Christopher panics and hits him, and so is arrested for assaulting a police officer, though he is quickly released with a caution.
-He decides to investigate the dog's death, despite his father's objections, chronicling any information he receives in a book.
-During his investigation, he meets the elderly Mrs. Alexander, who informs Christopher that his mother had an affair with Mrs. Shears' husband, Mr. Shears.
+In late 1998, Christopher John Francis Boone is a 15-year-old boy living in Swindon, England with his widowed father, Ed.
+One night, Christopher discovers that his neighbour Eileen Shears' dog, Wellington, has been fatally speared with a garden fork.
+As Christopher mourns over Wellington's body, Eileen calls the police.
+When a policeman grabs Christopher's arm, Christopher panics and hits him; he is subsequently arrested for assault, though he is quickly released with a caution.
+Christopher decides to investigate Wellington's death and chronicle his findings in a book, despite Ed's objections.
+During the investigation, he meets the elderly Mrs. Alexander, who informs Christopher that his late mother Judy was having an affair with Eileen's husband Roger.

 Ed discovers the book and confiscates it.
-While searching his father's room for the book, Christopher finds letters from his mother, Judy, who he believed had died from a heart condition two years prior to the events of the story, dated after her supposed death.
-Eventually he realises that she is still alive and living in London with Mr. Shears.
-He becomes distressed and enters a catatonic state.
-Realizing that Christopher has discovered the letters, Ed admits to lying about Judy's death.
-Ed also confesses that he had killed Wellington in anger after an argument with Mrs. Shears.
-Christopher decides to run away and live with his mother.
+While searching Ed's room for the book, Christopher finds letters from Judy, dated after her supposed death.
+Eventually, he realizes that Judy is still alive and living in London with Roger.
+Finding a distressed Christopher in a catatonic state and realizing that he has discovered the letters, Ed admits to lying about Judy's death and confesses to killing Wellington in a fit of anger after an argument with Eileen.
+Fearing for his own safety, Christopher decides to run away and live with Judy.

-After a long, event-filled journey, evading policemen and feeling ill and overwhelmed by the trains and crowds around him, he eventually finds his way to the home of his mother and Mr. Shears, much to the delight of the former and chagrin of the latter.
-Soon after arriving, Christopher wants to return to Swindon in order to take his mathematics A-level, but his mother contacts the school to postpone it.
-However, Judy and Mr. Shears break up due to conflict over Christopher, and as a result Judy returns with her son to Swindon and the exam is reinstated.
+After a long, event-filled journey, evading policemen and feeling overwhelmed by the trains and crowds around him, Christopher eventually finds his way to the home of Judy and Roger, much to the delight of the former and chagrin of the latter.
+Soon after arriving, Christopher requests to return to Swindon to take his mathematics A-level, but Judy contacts the school to postpone it.
+She and Roger later break up due to the latter's reluctance to accept Christopher.
+Judy subsequently returns to Swindon with Christopher, and the exam is reinstated.

 After an argument, Judy agrees to let Ed see Christopher for brief daily visits.
 Christopher remains apprehensive of his father, hoping he will be imprisoned for killing Wellington.
-Ed gifts Christopher a puppy, promising that he will gradually rebuild trust with his son.
-Christopher says he is okay with trying to build the trust his dad lost during the book.
+Ed gifts Christopher a puppy, whom Christopher names Sandy, and promises to gradually regain Christopher's trust.
 Christopher declares that he will take further exams and attend university.
 He completes his mathematics A-level with top grades.
 The book ends with Christopher optimistic about his future.
-He has been building his father's trust back, but still has a lot of time to go before they can fully regain the trust that has been broken.